dawansv/gnucash-custom-reports/README.md

 `(load (gnc-build-userdata-path "transaction-tags.scm"))`

-If there **isn't** a file called _config-user.scm_ in that directory, then you can either create one and put the above line in it or you can simply use the file that came with the ZOP file.
+If there **isn't** a file called _config-user.scm_ in that directory, then you can either create one and put the above line in it or you can simply use the file that came with the zip file.

 ### Step 5.
 Restart GnuCash